Accelerating Your Success with Artificial Intelligence and Machine Learning

 Levels of AI and ML performance

-While every organization’s path to AI and ML adoption begins from a different starting position, there are generally four different levels that they pass through on their journey to elite performance.
+While every organization’s path to AI and ML adoption begins from a different starting position, there are generally four different levels that need to be reached in order to fully leverage the potential of advanced analytics.

 If your organization is at this level, you are currently conducting little reporting on your data and underestimate its potential.